 Even though we’re commanded in 2 Corinthians 10:-5 to “pull down strongholds, casting down arguments and every high thing that exalts itself against the knowledge of God, bringing every thought into captivity to the obedience of Christ”, churches in large percentages are not involved in this battle.
 Why?

-Many involved in church leadership have succumbed to the bad idea – the illogical and unbiblical premise: “Religion and politics don't mix”.
+Many involved in have succumbed to the bad idea – the illogical and unbiblical premise: “Religion and politics don't mix”.
 The reason is because the paradigm for pastors was diverted away from addressing the moral issues of the day specifically in the 1950s.
-Thus, today’s pastors were taught to not speak about political/social issues.
+Thus, today’s pastors have been taught to not speak about political/social issues.
 But before the 1950s, politics and religion were spoken of together, especially in the church.
 Why?
 Because we deal with morality and that's what government is all about.
 Government establishes laws and legislation to protect people from unrighteous behavior and to encourage right behavior.
 That's morality in action.

 Christians are the hope of the world because we’ve been given the perfect moral laws of God with which to influence society.
 Christianity holds the keys to the truth and knowledge of the Creator of heaven and earth in the words of the Bible.

-If we don't speak up, if we don't take part, especially in this American government which gives us that moral responsibility to choose our leaders, we're effectively giving the culture over to the enemy by default and our “salt” is trampled upon.
+If we don't speak up, if we don't take part, especially in this American government which gives us that moral responsibility to choose and oversee our leaders, we're effectively giving the culture over to the enemy by default and our “salt” is trampled upon.

 What If Christians DO Participate in the Battle?